20 Best Fonts for Your Website (And Tips on How to Choose)

 Secondary fonts: You'll use your secondary font across the bulk of your website’s written content.
 This includes paragraphs, descriptions, blog articles and more.
 While your primary font can be eye-catching and unique, your secondary font should be, first and foremost, highly legible.
 Visitors will find it hard to read ornate fonts over long chunks of texts.

 Accent fonts: Finally, you'll only use your accent font for a very specific purpose.
 When it comes to websites, the accent font is usually reserved for calls-to-action, since they can draw attention to your most important buttons on the page.

 When deciding which fonts to combine, you can choose from many methods.
 Consider that opposites can work well together by creating contrast, so perhaps you want to try a simple, serif font with a more futuristic sans serif option.
 You can also stick to fonts that belong to the same family, too.
 Since they pair well, doing so can provide consistency throughout your site.

 To help you mix and match typefaces for your website, here are our designers’ favorite font pairings:

-To get you started, we’ve put together these ranges as a general guideline for most websites:
+To get you started, we’ve put together these ranges as a general guideline for most websites as inspiration: